BMR Calculator

 Frequently Asked Questions

-What's the difference between BMR and RMR (Resting Metabolic Rate)?
+What is the difference between BMR and resting metabolic rate?

 Tips for Accurate BMR Assessment and Application